-Nucleic acid extraction is the process of separating DNA or RNA molecules from complex biological samples to obtain pure nucleic acid samples.
-This process is a basic step in molecular biology research, and its quality directly affects the success rate of subsequent experiments.
-Nucleic acid extraction needs to ensure the purity, concentration and integrity of nucleic acids, while avoiding nucleic acid breakage and degradation to ensure the smooth progress of subsequent PCR, qPCR, cloning, sequencing and other experiments. |
+Nucleic acid extraction is the process of isolating DNA or RNA molecules from complex biological samples to obtain pure nucleic acid samples.
+This process is a fundamental step in molecular biology research, and its quality directly impacts the success rate of subsequent experiments.
+Nucleic acid extraction must ensure the purity, concentration, and integrity of the nucleic acids while avoiding fragmentation and degradation to ensure the smooth progress of subsequent experiments such as PCR, qPCR, cloning, and sequencing. |

 This article will explain the classification of nucleic acid extraction, the principles of nucleic acid extraction, experimental steps, extraction methods and sample types.